Level 2 - Dry Needling Spine & Lower Quadrant

-Getting great dry needling results and aspire to extend your skills to a greater range of clients?
+Getting great dry needling results and aspiring to extend your skills to a greater range of clients?

 Aware of your technical limitations and professional responsibility to stay within your scope of practice?

-This dry needing course is designed for those who have attended a Level 1 - Dry Needling Introductory Course and are enthusiastic clinicians, wanting to utilise dry needling for conditions involving the spine & lower quadrant.
+This dry needing course is designed for those who have attended a Level 1 - Dry Needling Introductory Course and are enthusiastic clinicians, want to utilise dry needling for conditions involving the spine & lower quadrant.
 Electro-acupuncture and gua sha fascial massage are also covered.
 With many clients presenting with acute lumbar pain and viscerosomatic pain, having dry needling skills to treat these areas alone, saves time and improves client education, rapport and outcomes.